kylegorjanc/jax-otq/README.md

 * https://www.youtube.com/watch?v=X3VZ6OgQmwM&feature=youtu.be - on the advice of a classmate I followed this as my first attempt at user logins, but it led me down a path of many error messages.
 Thinking it was my own error, I began it again from scratch, only to have the same problems.
 * https://www.railstutorial.org/book/  - was crucial in helping me learn about testing and helping me make it to user login functionality.
 * http://guides.rubyonrails.org/ - The rails guides were great when I was trying to figure out forms, combat weird error messages, populate data and about a thousand other things.

+## Conclusion:
+To be continued!
+This project is the very nascent version of a site I plan to take live, so I plan to keep working on my unsolved problems.
+My sister (the boss) is coming up with feedback already, so I'm sure there will be lots more to do as well!